CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-**using learning analytics methods to reveal the mechanism of the collaborative scripts on the effects of collaborative inquiry in AR environment**
+**Using learning analytics methods to reveal the mechanism of the collaborative scripts on the effects of collaborative inquiry in AR environment**

 Focusing on the effects of integrating collaborative scripts into AR inquiry activities.
 Using learning analytics methods, such as cluster analysis, Lag Sequential Analysis, etc., to analyze students' collaborative inquiry performance.

 *Principle Investigator*

 **Paper:** Jiao, X., </b>Liu, Z., Zhou, H., & Cai, S. (2022).
 The Effect of Role Assignment on Students' Collaborative Inquiry-based Learning in Augmented Reality Environment.
 Proceedings of the 22nd International Conference on Advanced Learning Technologies, ICALT 2022, July 1, 2022 - July 4, 2022, Bucharest, Romania.
-(EI) <a href="https://ieeexplore.ieee.org/document/9853793">https://doi.org/10.1109/ICALT55010.2022.00109</a>
+(EI) <a href="https://ieeexplore.ieee.org/document/9853793">https://doi.org/10.1109/ICALT55010.2022.00109

+           a>

 **Thesis:** A study on the Influence and Mechanisms of Role Assignment and Collaborative Scripts on the Effects of Collaborative Inquiry among Secondary School Students in the AR Environment
 </div>
 </div>

-## my apps/games
+## My apps/games
 <p><b>AR + STEM education</b></p>